-This luxury eco-lodge, which is a member of Small Luxury Hotels, is surrounded by a pine and spruce forest, secluded in nature and on the banks of the Tusket River right next to the Tobeatic Wilderness area.
-Here you might enjoy sightings of black bear, turtles, flying squirrels, grouse, deer, beaver, owls, loons, eagles and even moose.
+This luxury eco-lodge is surrounded by a pine and spruce forest, secluded in nature, and on the banks of the Tusket River right next to the Tobeatic Wilderness area.
+Here you might enjoy sightings of black bears, turtles, flying squirrels, grouse, deer, beaver, owls, loons, eagles, and even moose.

-The Lodge and grounds occupy 100 acres and at night light pollution is minimal making stargazing sensational.
-The lodge has a star gazing platform where they organise special tours with an astronomer on staff and powerful telescopes.
-If you are there on a clear night the sky will be unforgettable.
+The Lodge and grounds occupy 100 acres, and at night, light pollution is minimal, making stargazing sensational.
+The lodge has a star gazing platform where they organize special tours with an astronomer on staff and powerful telescopes.
+The sky will be unforgettable if you are there on a clear night.

-The main lodge is modelled on the Great Camps built along North America’s Atlantic coast by upper crust families in the late 19th century.
+The main lodge is modeled on the Great Camps built along North America’s Atlantic coast by upper-crust families in the late 19th century.
 Huge logs of eastern spruce make up the main building, complemented by granite and sandstone.
-The public areas ooze understated luxury with furniture made from the saplings, burls and branches taken from the site when the lodge was built.
-Hand-cut stone fire places housing wood burning stoves are designed with eco-friendliness in mind and this beautiful building exudes warmth, hospitality and peace and quiet.
+The public areas ooze understated luxury with furniture made from saplings, burls, and branches taken from the site when the lodge was built.
+Hand-cut stone fireplaces housing wood-burning stoves are designed with eco-friendliness in mind, and this beautiful building exudes warmth, hospitality, peace, and quiet.

-All twelve rooms incorporate handmade furniture, with beds made of logs and there are wood-burning fireplaces or stoves for warmth (and no televisions).
-The rooms have a rustic feel with all the modern luxuries you would expect of a Small Luxury Hotel.
+All twelve rooms incorporate handmade furniture, with beds made of logs, and there are wood-burning fireplaces or stoves for warmth (and no televisions).
+The rooms have a rustic feel with all the modern luxuries you would expect of a luxury hotel.

 The dinner setting is very cozy and romantic, serving delicate gourmet delights.
 Produce is sourced from the on-site garden and foraged from nearby woods.
-The dishes showcase local seafood, plants, mushrooms and herbs from the garden, as well as homemade cheeses and breads.
-The four-course fixed menu changes daily and highlights include oysters and trout paired with an extensive wine list.
+The dishes showcase local seafood, plants, mushrooms, herbs from the garden, and homemade cheeses and breads.
+The four-course fixed menu changes daily, and highlights include oysters and trout paired with an extensive wine list.

-The fine dining at night is complemented by superb take-away gourmet sandwiches at lunch, and a full breakfast buffet plus a la carte items like hot eggs or pancakes.
+Superb takeaway gourmet sandwiches complement the fine dining at night at lunch, and a full breakfast buffet plus a la carte items like hot eggs or pancakes.

-It takes time to get to this lodge, but it is definitely worth the trip.
+It takes time to get to this lodge, but it is worth the trip.
 Trout Point Lodge offers luxury in wild surroundings.
-If you visit in the fall, the colour of the forest is glorious and experiences don’t get more romantic than star-gazing under a pristinely clear sky.
+If you visit in the fall, the color of the forest is glorious, and experiences don’t get more romantic than star-gazing under a pristinely clear sky.